Text

 Note: Normal doubly quoted text with no dollar sign

-quoted text with no dollar sign (e.g. 'foo'
+quoted text with no dollar sign (e.g. 'foo') are shorthand for

 Operations